Edwin Jackson, Indianapolis Colts linebacker, killed by suspected drunk driver

 Colts Community tweeted that Jackson was "A role model athlete with the biggest of hearts."

-"Can't believe the news I just heart," tweeted Jemel Singleton, a coach for the Colts.
+"Can't believe the news I just heard," tweeted Jemel Singleton, a coach for the Colts.
 "That young man lit up the locker room with his smile.
 Rest In Peace brutha. #GoneTooSoon."

 Matt Overton, a former teammate of Jackson's, wrote: "Your love for life, passion for the game & heart to serve was contagious.
 Continue to shine your light from above brother!
 We love & will miss you @edALWAYZwin.
 My heart & prayers go out to the Jackson family & to our @Colts family."